[This course web page is obsolete. I'll prepare a new one next time I teach it.]

 - Onto (surjective and one-to-one (injective) functions

-- One-to-one correspondences (bijective fuctions) and their inverses
+- One-to-one correspondences (bijective functions) and their inverses

 - Scalar-valued functions